CatherineH/CatherineH.github.io/_posts/2016-05-17-music-people-recommend-to-me.md

 In response to my *Bathory* review, Alex M. suggested Finnish Viking metal band Ensiferum.
 Their debut album appeared in 2001, a full 13 years after Bathory’s **Blood Fire Death**.
 Their sound doesn’t explore new territory, but it is cleaner and more listenable than Bathory.

 Though the Ensiferum discography is fairly consistent it quality, there were a few albums I didn’t like. **Dragonheads** (2006) was too ambitious, and is not quite polished.
-They use canned instruments, the singing is out of tune, the songs change tone all the time, the volumes aren’t balanced in a way to make the hard groves work.
+They used synthesized wind instruments, the singing is out of tune, the songs change tone all the time, the volumes aren’t balanced in a way to make the hard groves work.
 I thought their latest album, **One Man Army** (2015), which alternates between some lame country-western style and rage songs, was boring.

 However, the albums where Ensiferum embraces the camp and fun of pretending to be vikings with electric guitars are really fun.
 I normally don’t like covers, but their cover of **Battery** has usurped the original in my brain.
 It’s amusing to hear such traditional pop melodies mixed with power metal - the melody of **Vanderum** reminds me of the chorus of **Doesn’t Really Matter** by *Janet Jackson*, but so far no one agrees with me: